wechuli/aws_developer_resources/building_on_aws/notes.md

 When you create IAM policies, follow the standard security advice of granting least privilege - that is, grannting only the permissions required to perform a task.
 Determine what users need to do and then craft policies for them that let the users perform only those tasks.

 Boto 3 is the AWS SDK for python , making it easier to integrate your Python application, library, or script with AWS services.

+## S3

+Amazon S3 or Amazon Simple Storage Service is a service offered by AWS that provides object storage through a web service interface.